Here is the full quote, as said to Rona Barrett:

-For me, Liza Minnelli was rather miscast in her most famous role, Sally Bowles in Cabaret, a character decidedly marked by her lack of talent.
-Yet, it is bad casting that worked out rather nicely.
-Minnelli was wrong for the role, yet she made it her own and ruined it for every actor that followed.
+For me, Liza Minnelli was somewhat miscast in her most famous role, Sally Bowles in Cabaret, a character decidedly marked by her lack of talent.
+Yet, it worked out rather nicely.
+Minnelli made Sally Bowels her own and ruined it for every actor that followed.

-Through the ups and downs, the drugs and booze, the weight gains and losses, and the marriages, just when she seems a joke, Minnelli redeems and reinvents herself with choices like Results, her terrific 1989 album with Pet Shop Boys.
+Through the ups and downs, the drugs and booze, the weight gains and losses, and the marriages, just when she seems a joke, Minnelli redeems and reinvents herself with choices like Results, her terrific 1989 album lovingly produced by Pet Shop Boys.